ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 | The provider is unreachable or returns an error | Kept, unless already expired                 | The exception propagates, so `500`                                |
 | No ID token in the response, or `sub` changed   | Kept while still valid, cleared once expired | Works until the old token expires                                 |

-A cleared session makes the next request unauthenticated, so the user goes back through login.
-That is the intended outcome; the alternative is a session that fails on every request forever.

-## What's next {id="next"}
+After a session is cleared, the next protected request is unauthenticated and the user must sign in again.

-* [](server-oidc.md) covers discovery, session security defaults, and testing.
+> To learn more about discovery, session security defaults, and testing, see [](server-oidc.md).
+>
-* [](server-oidc-resource-server.md) covers validating tokens in an API.
+> For validating tokens in an API, see [](server-oidc-resource-server.md).
+>
-* [](server-sessions.md) covers session storage and cookie configuration.
+> For session storage and cookie configuration, see[](server-sessions.md).
+>
+{style="tip"}